 - News releases sent to media outlets

-- Newsletters that flow directly into your customers’ inboxes
+- Newsletters or e-blasts that flow directly into your customers’ inboxes as part of a marketing automation strategy

 While many companies put all their focus on their homepage, that’s just one small segment of your owned media kingdom.
 An informative blog—one that’s carefully built for search engine optimization (SEO)—draws a lot more web traffic than any single home page or landing page can on its own.

-A smartly written, well-curated blog is instrumental to a strong cannabis digital marketing strategy.
-Not only can individual blog posts help you rank for secondary and long-tail keywords you might not be able to target with just your homepage, they also give you fuel for social media posts.
+A smartly written, well-curated blog is instrumental to a strong content marketing strategy.
+Not only can individual blog posts help your cannabis SEO strategy by ranking for secondary and long-tail keywords you might not be able to target with just your homepage, they also give you fuel for social media posts.

-Broadcasting your fresh blog content on platforms like Facebook, Twitter, Instagram and LinkedIn, as well as your company newsletter, will keep your brand in followers’ feeds and give your target audience a way to share information about your products and your latest company updates.
+Broadcasting your fresh blog content on platforms like Facebook, Twitter, Instagram and LinkedIn, using cannabis hashtags and other optimiztion tools, as well as your company newsletter, will keep your brand in followers’ feeds and give your target audience a way to share information about your products and your latest company updates.

 5) Boost Your Content Strategy With Paid Media

-Paid media shouldn’t be the foundation of your cannabis digital marketing strategy—that would get expensive quickly.
-But strategic campaigns can help your earned and owned media go even further in raising brand awareness, as well as getting you out in front of other brands during competitive seasons or crowded local and regional markets.
+Paid media shouldn’t be the foundation of your digital marketing strategy—that would get expensive quickly.
+But strategic campaigns can help your earned and owned media go even further in raising brand awareness, as well as getting you out in front of other brands during competitive seasons like the 4/20 holiday or crowded local and regional markets.